The BBC app on my iPhone announced the news last week. Hugh Hefner had died.

 In the mid-70s, I was in my mid-20s and just beginning to make my mark in the business world.
 I was trying to work hard and smart and was moving up in the corporate ranks fairly rapidly.
 I was gay, living in New York City, and in the first year of that decade, I’d walked from Greenwich Village to Central Park in the inaugural Christopher Street Gay Liberation Day March.
 That demonstration of unity evolved into today’s Gay Pride Parades and was my coming out party.

 I was introduced to the Playboy Club by my dear friend, Andrew Piretti.
-Andy was an A&R man and a vice-president at CBS Records.
+Andy was an A&R man and a vice president at CBS Records.
 His office was in CBS’s mid-town tower known as Black Rock.
 Andy was openly gay, great fun, and a big-time arts supporter.
-We’d often meet after work for a drink; we’d take turns deciding on the location.
+We’d often meet after work for a drink and take turns deciding on the location.

 I sat down.
 The waiter bunny smiled at Andy, glanced at her order pad, and said, “You must be Mr. Brockelman.
 Welcome to The Playboy Club.
 Out of the corner of my eye, I saw him nod at her.
 Andy already had a drink; she asked me what I’d like.
 My go-to drinks back then were rum and tonic with a wedge of lime in warm weather and bourbon and soda with a lemon twist in winter.
 Somehow those drinks didn’t seem like they’d live up to her expectations.